numenta/nupic.core-legacy/README.md

 Note that `--user` option will install the extension libaries in ~/.local so that you don't need superuser permissions.

-This will build everything including the htm.cpp static library and Python extension libraries and then install them.
+This will build everything including the htm.core static library and Python extension libraries and then install them.

 After that completes you are all set to run your .py programs which import the extensions:
  * htm.bindings.algorithms